-SECTION 3.(h) Subsections 3(a) and 3(e) of this section become effective January 1, 2020, and apply beginning with testing administered for the 2020-2021 school year.
-Subsections 3(b) and 3(f) of this section are effective when they become law and apply beginning with the 2019-2020 school year.
-Subsections 3(c) and 3(d) of this section become effective January 1, 2021, and apply beginning with school performance grades issued based on data from the 2020-2021 school year.
-Subsection 3(g) of this section becomes effective July 1, 2020, and applies beginning with students entering their junior year in the 2020-2021 school year.
+SECTION 3.(f) Subsections (a) and (d) of this section become effective January 1, 2020, and apply beginning with testing administered for the 2020-2021 school year.
+Subsections (b) and (c) of this section become effective January 1, 2021, and apply beginning with school performance grades issued based on data from the 2020-2021 school year.
+Subsection (e) of this section becomes effective July 1, 2020, and applies beginning with students entering their junior year in the 2020-2021 school year.

 PART IV.
-PROHIBIT STANDARDIZED TESTING BY LOCAL SCHOOL ADMINISTRATIVE UNITS EXCEPT AS REQUIRED BY THE STATE BOARD OF EDUCATION
+PLAN TO REDUCE STANDARDIZED TESTING BY LOCAL SCHOOL ADMINISTRATIVE UNITS